BardisRenos/AtosTest/README.md

 ### The different structure

-How should is the architecture, with DTO and without.
+How architecture should be, with DTO and without.

 3 Layers